gv1shnu/SearchNexus/README.md

 ## Usage

-- Download SearchNexus application from [here](https://drive.google.com/file/d/1fmbicfMMcl1JeaqiIOYOltmZAEz-CWah/view?usp=sharing).
+- Download SearchNexus application directly from [here](https://drive.google.com/file/d/1fmbicfMMcl1JeaqiIOYOltmZAEz-CWah/view?usp=sharing).
 - Enter your search query in the search box on the home page.
 - Press Enter to initiate the search.
 - Search results from multiple search engines will be displayed within seconds.